top of page

 Germans - pay attention to technical details, plan distant matters, have general competencies, stick to plans and deadlines, identify difficulties readily, and try to anticipate problems that may arise in the future.

-Swedes - Logical and practical, have a good understanding and analysis of processes, laws, and rules; they use compromise solutions in "no way out" situations.
+Swedes - Logical and practical, have a good understanding and analysis of processes, laws, and rules; they use compromise solutions in no-way-out situations.
 They remain calm and polite in conflict situations, are skilled in planning technical details, and always consult others.

 Italians - Visionary, good in interpersonal relations, they can often glue even conflicted teams, conduct disputes and discussions flawlessly, especially among Latinos, flexible, reasonable, never disregard seemingly less important matters, they can work at different times depending on the needs.